David Garside

-David W. Garside is an inventor and former project engineer at BSA's Umberslade Hall research facility.
+David W. Garside is an inventor and former project engineer at BSA's Kitts Green research facility.
 He is notable for having developed an air-cooled twin-rotor Wankel motorcycle engine which powered the Norton Classic road bike.
 Although the Classic was not the first production rotary-engined bike, it was significantly lighter, smoother, more powerful and better-handling than the contemporary Suzuki RE5.

 Personal history

 In his book "Norton Rotaries", Kris Perkins states that "David Garside could rightly be called the father of the Norton Rotary".
 Garside studied mathematics and mechanical engineering at Emmanuel College, Cambridge, where he obtained a first class degree.
-He served an apprenticeship with Rolls-Royce, and after a spell at the CEGB, he returned to Rolls-Royce to work on diesel rotaries.
+He served an apprenticeship with Rolls Royce, and after a spell at the CEGB, he returned to Rolls Royce to work on diesel rotaries.
 He later moved to BSA as a development engineer at Kitts Green.
 After BSA was subsumed into NVT, over 90% of BSA's research projects were cancelled, but Garside managed to persuade NVT's boss, Dennis Poore to continue with the rotary programme.
 The project moved to Shenstone, near Lichfield, where production of bikes such as the Interpol took place.

 The Norton Classic

-Garside, who had been impressed by the Fichtel & Sachs engine in the DKW Hercules bike, installed a bought-in F&S air-cooled single-rotor engine into a BSA B25 'Starfire' frame as a "proof of concept".
+Garside, who had been impressed by the Fichtel & Sachs engine in both the NSU Spider sports-car and a snowmobile, installed a bought-in F&S air-cooled single-rotor engine into a BSA B25 'Starfire' frame as a "proof of concept".
 This proved reliable and smooth, but under-powered.
 Garside then created a prototype twin-rotor engine (with F&S rotors), which doubled the capacity of the earlier test "mule".
 This twin-rotor engine was installed in a BSA A65 frame.
+(In Europe, DKW later used a fan-cooled single-rotor F&S engine in the DKW Hercules motorcycle, but this was less radical and much less powerful than the Norton Classic).

 Wankel engines run very hot, so Garside gave this air-cooled motor additional interior air-cooling.
 Filtered air was drawn through an intake that was forward-facing to provide a ram air effect.
 This air was channelled initially to the rotating mainshaft and through the interior of the two rotors, then entering a large pressed-steel plenum before entering the combustion chambers via twin carburettors.
 The plenum, which doubled as the bike's semi-monocoque frame, enabled the transfer of much of the heat to the surrounding atmosphere.
 (This idea was taken from the monocoque Ariel Arrow).
 The carburation process further reduced temperatures via the heat of evaporation.

 Even so, at 50 C the fuel-air mixture was still hotter than ideal, and the engine's volumetric efficiency remained somewhat impaired.
 The eccentric shaft's main bearings and the inlet manifolds were fed by oil-injection lubrication, and the fuel-air mix also carried residual mist of oil from the interior of the rotors, which helped to lubricate the rotor tips.